jjvanzon/Circular-Language-Spec-Plans/1. Current/Sub-Projects/2020-03 Content Reorganization Notes.md

 - [x] Out of Scope > Time Planning > Archiving it.
 - [x] Out of Scope > Product List
     - [x] Moving sub-elaborations to sub-project docs.
-    - [x] Giving each section a small introductory text.
+    - [x] Small introductory texts for the sections.
-- [ ] Cleaning up "Sub Projects (Out of Scope)" formatting.
-- [ ] Out of Scope > Loose Ideas
-    - [ ] Might separate In Scope and Out of Scope ideas.
+- [ ] Moving things out of Main Projects to Out of Scope.
-- [ ] Sub-Projects
-    - [ ] README.MD in some folders / "Sub-Projects" folder?
-- [ ] Interesting phrase for strategy?
+    - [ ] Done Projects
-    - [ ] You might for instance choose to only cover a general view on a topic instead of working out the exact details of a concept.
 - [ ] Planning docs: Moving (totally) out-of-scope topics to Archive.
-- Moving things out of Main Projects to Out of Scope.

 #### 2021-04-05 TODO Reorganizing Planning Docs roughly

 - [x] The term "Language Design"
     - [x] That alone might not distinguish it as a planning doc.
 It may still look like a title for a doc in the spec.
 - [x] Shorter file names for Main Project docs (+ the ones in Out of Scope).
+- [ ] Cleaning up "Sub Projects (Out of Scope)" formatting.
+- [ ] Sub-Projects
+    - [ ] README.MD in some folders / "Sub-Projects" folder?

 ### Postponed